file-format/Docs/en/compression/iso.md

   "draft" : "false",
   "toc" : true,
-  "title" : "ISO - Disk Image File Format", "description":"Learn about ISO file format and APIs that can create and open ISO files.", "linktitle" : "ISO",
+  "title" : "ISO - Disk Image File Format", "description":"What is an ISO file and APIs that can create and open ISO files.", "linktitle" : "ISO",
   "menu" : {
     "docs" : {